planetis-m/eminim/README.md

 s.storeJson(d) # writes JSON from a location s.setPosition(0)
 let a = s.jsonTo(Foo) # reads JSON and transform to a type
+# Alternatively load directly into a location
+s.setPosition(0)
+var a: Foo
+s.loadJson(a)
 ```

 ## How it works